Brunch & Batter

 What are Italian Plums?

-This cake uses Italian plums, also called Italian prune plums or European plums.
+This cake uses Italian plums, also called Italian prune plums, European plums, or Empress plums.
 They look different than the commercial plums available in supermarkets here in the United States.
 Italian plums have an oblong shape, and their skins are more cloudy than shiny.

 Italian plums stacked on a brown plate with 2 plums cut open.